we4sel/we4sel.github.io/js8opsuggestions.md

 	 - last time they heard a particular station
 	 - a repeat of their last transmission (very handy)

--   **Relay**: transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.
+-   **Relay**: transmissions can be relayed through intermediate stations
+	- In case of no direct path between a pair of stations in qso,
+	- between the stations in qso but is part of the auto/mesh functions for the intermediate stations.
+	- It’s a little tedious to use in practice, but it’s worth tinkering with and learning to utilize. -
+	-  Will be better when longer prop conditions return.

 **Mesh**: When not active at the keys/in qso, many of operators leave their stations powered on, unattended, in AUTO/HB/ACK purely to participate in this part of the mode.